 After following this group of orcas for a while, we started asking questions, learning that each orca has a white patch behind its dorsal fin, but no two white patches are the same.
 Some are very defined, others more hazy, and they have different shapes – that’s how we can tell individuals apart!

-The humpback whales were harder to get a photo of and they stay underwater for longer periods of time, but I got a few shots of their tails just before they disappeared back into the water again!
+These grand animals stay underwater for longer periods of time, but I got a quick shot of its tail just before they disappeared back into the water again!

 The Butchart Gardens